“No Ray, it was you.”

 In the movie, Ray is crushed when he doesn’t get his way: uninvited to join the ghosts as they disappear back into the remaining corn crop.
 Similarly, when the Tea Parties’ efforts didn’t produce miraculous results, participation dwindled.
 When elected officials failed their campaign promises and organized opposition smothered the freedom movement, the “Rays” insouciance, indifference, inertia, and apathy took over, voter participation and enthusiasm dwindled - at least until Trump arrived.

-In the film, Ray Kinsella gets a butt-kick from Shoeless Joe, nodding pointedly to home plate with ‘if you build it, he will come,” Ray gets his epiphany and the trauma of puberty begins to heal; a happy ending albeit late in the game.
+In the film, Ray Kinsella gets a butt-kick from Shoeless Joe, nodding pointedly to home plate with, " If you build it, he will come.”
+Ray has his epiphany, and the trauma of puberty begins to heal; a happy ending, albeit late in the game.

 Today’s “Rays” don’t get the Happy Ending because they haven’t learned the lessons of their defeat.
 How have all the recent elections since 2016 wound up in the L column for the “Rays”?
 Mostly by fulfilling another great baseball player’s famous saying, “The definition of insanity is doing the same thing over and over again and expecting a different result”.
 (Albert Einstein, pitcher, Princeton Smarties)

-OK - no analogy, parable, hypothesis or fairy tale makes a perfect point; prose is a perpetual target of subjective interpretation.
-However, even in this clunky comparison, the takeaway is: Republicans dream big about good things but their child-like naiveté and penchant for good manners send them naked into the political battles against Democrats who practice politics as a full contact sport.
-Winning is everything at any cost including lying and cheating; Power is the only acceptable goal.
+OK - no analogy, parable, hypothesis, or fairy tale makes a perfect point; prose is a perpetual target of subjective interpretation.
+However, even in this clunky comparison, the takeaway is that Republicans dream big about good things, but their child-like naiveté and penchant for good manners send them naked into the political battles against Democrats who practice politics as a full-contact sport.
+Winning is everything at any cost, including lying and cheating; Power is the only acceptable goal.
 Republicans believe winning would be preferred; ‘good is better than bad because it’s nicer’ but only if campaigns are conducted ‘according to Hoyle.’
 So they continue to squander their future – plow under their corn, so to speak - fueled with emotional adrenaline, ignoring practical lessons that should have been employed, races lost by ‘doing the same thing over again expecting a different result’.
 They get it – only it’s worse, not better.

 “No, Ray – it was you.”